RanmAWS-GitCV/aws-s3-ec2-logger/README.md

-# Simple Static Site with EC2 Logging (AWS Free Tier Project)
+# Simple Static Site with EC2 Logging (AWS Free Tier Project, UNFINIhED)

 This project demonstrates a beginner-friendly AWS architecture using only **Free Tier** services.
 It hosts a **static website** via **Amazon S3** and uses an **EC2 instance** to generate logs that are uploaded to a separate **S3 bucket**.
 It’s a great first project after passing the **AWS Certified Cloud Practitioner** (CCP) exam.